abinit/abinit/doc/tutorial/nuc.md

 ## Observables near the atomic nuclei.

-The purpose of this lesson is to show how to compute several observables of interest in M&ouml;ssbauer, NMR, and NQR spectroscopy, namely:
+The purpose of this tutorial is to show how to compute several observables of interest in M&ouml;ssbauer, NMR, and NQR spectroscopy, namely:

   * the electric field gradient,